-The first in-person event to gather community input for the UFMP was during the Landscape Meeting held at the Laguna Woods Village Community Center Board Room on January 23, 2023.
-The Landscape Meeting introduced community members to the UFMP process through a presentation and created a space where community members can voice their opinions and suggestions for what to consider in the development of the UFMP.
+The first in-person event to gather community input for the UFMP was during the Third Mutual Landscape Meeting held at the Laguna Woods Community Center Board Room on January 13, 2023.
+The Landscape Meeting introduced community members to the UFMP process, provided preliminary analysis on the tree inventory, and created the space to voice their opinions on what to consider in the development of the UFMP.
 Exhibit 11 shows the flyer for the Landscape Committee meeting.

 Exhibit 11.
-United Laguna Woods Mutual landscape committee meeting flyer.
+Third Laguna Hills Mutual landscape committee meeting flyer.

-UNITED MUTUAL IS CREATING AN URBAN FOREST MANAGEMENT PLAN!
+THIRD MUTUAL IS CREATING AN URBAN FOREST MANAGEMENT PLAN!

 The plan will set the long-term vision and actions the staff at Laguna Woods will take so that all can enjoy the maximum benefits of trees.
-Join us at the United Landscape Committee meeting to ensure the plan reflects the ideas and priorities of Laguna Woods' community members!
+Join us at the Third Landscape Committee meeting to ensure the plan reflects the ideas and priorities of Laguna Woods' community members!